cnti-testcatalog/testsuite/RATIONALE.md

 #### *To check if the CNF PID 1 processes handle zombie processes correctly*: [zombie_handled](docs/LIST_OF_TESTS.md#zombie-handled)

 > Classic init systems such as systemd are also used to remove (reap) orphaned, zombie processes.
-Orphaned processesi — processes whose parents have died - are reattached to the process that has PID 1, which should reap them when they die.
+Orphaned processes — processes whose parents have died - are reattached to the process that has PID 1, which should reap them when they die.
 A normal init system does that.
 But in a container, this responsibility falls on whatever process has PID 1.
 If that process doesn't properly handle the reaping, you risk running out of memory or some other resources.

 ## State Tests